dijasila/GPAW/doc/documentation/manual.rst

 up to the conduction band minimum plus 5.0 eV should be converged (for a metal, CBM is taken as the Fermi level).

-You can also set custom convergence criteria, that you create yourself or choose from built-in options; for example, if you would like to make sure that the work function is converged.
+You can also set custom convergence criteria, which you can create yourself or choose from built-in options.
+For example, you might like to make sure that the work function is converged.
 See :ref:`custom-convergence` for details.

 .. _manual_maxiter: